Arthika/API-REST/README.md

 * [REST-API-Java-Examples](https://github.com/Arthika/REST-API-Java-Examples): This repository contains entry-level examples written in Java that illustrate the use of single commands such as setting up Streaming or Polling of Prices.
 * [REST-API-Java-Applications](https://github.com/Arthika/REST-API-Java-Applications): This repository contains complete trading applications written in Java.

+#### C#

+* [REST-API-C#-Examples](https://github.com/Arthika/REST-API-CSharp-Examples): This repository contains entry-level examples written in C# that illustrate the use of single commands such as setting up Streaming or Polling of Prices.
+* [REST-API-C#-Applications](https://github.com/Arthika/REST-API-CSharp-Applications): This repository contains complete trading applications written in C#.

 #### Android

 * [REST-API-Android](https://github.com/Arthika/REST-API-Android): An example of mobile application for Android. *Under development*